 We had planned to be gone until Thursday or Friday and instead we returned home on Monday.
-The mister and I had many conversations that began with “Okay, what prepping lesson can we learn from this?”
+EJ and I had many conversations that began with “Okay, what prepping lesson can we learn from this?”

 I will say one thing – this weekend has strengthened our resolve to be prepared at all times and in all situations.